Establishing the MAC (4/4)

-The Chair of the MAC and its members will need to have the capacities to take on their roles.
-These roles are not minor and therefore sufficient time needs to be allocated to the MAC meetings and follow-up work.
-High-level Chairs may not have sufficient time to prepare an agenda or follow-up actions of a meeting and therefore require a good Secretary with sufficient time allocation to do this work.
-It could be a member of the NIPN core team.
+The Chair of the Multisectoral Advisory Committee and its members will need to have the technical and functional capacities to take on their roles.
+These roles are not minor and sufficient time should therefore be allocated to the MAC meetings and follow-up work.
+High-level Chairs may not have sufficient time to prepare an agenda or follow-up actions of a meeting and therefore require a good Secretary who has the time to do this work.
+The Secretary could be a member of the NIPN core team.

 Experience suggests that the Chair and the members need to be officially nominated by their respective government institutions, and mandated to participate, speak and act on behalf of their institution.
-Practically, this could be done by an official memo from the Human Resources department; this will ensure dedicated participation.
+Practically, this could be done by an official memo from the Human Resources department to ensure dedicated participation.
 Appointing alternates may reduce the risk of gaps due to high turnover in government bodies.

 Skills and competencies